106AbdulBasit/DeepMind-x-UCL-Reinforcement-Learning-Course-2015-by-David-Silver-Learning/README.md

         - E[Rt+1 +  v(St+1) j St = s]

         - You take the sequence of the reward step and break that ino two parts basically the immideiate award that you would get and the value that you will get             after that time step
         - for example if there is robot and it moves one step ahead he can get the immideiate award of plus 10 and end up in the new state but the question is that          how good i am in this new state so the over all value function of being here is the immideiate reward and the vlaue of that robot is ended up

+<a id = "14"></a>
  # Bellman Equation for MRPs (2)

    ![Bellman equationmdp](https://user-images.githubusercontent.com/36159918/210818632-11a56020-3797-4324-bd66-4166243f08f1.PNG)
    E = expected
    Rt+1 = Immideait reward
    v(St+1) = value function

+ <a id = "15"></a>
 # Example: Bellman Equation for Student MRP

 ![Bellman equationstudent](https://user-images.githubusercontent.com/36159918/210818950-476ea776-bbe0-4cbc-b70f-65ddefce648a.PNG)

+<a id = "16"></a>

 # Bellman Equation in Matrix Form